-listening to comedians’ and other podcasts while out for a constitutional, or
+- Listen to comedians’ and other podcasts while out for a constitutional, or

-- throwing up my hands in dismay at a culture of building that seems oblivious to the benefits of passive solar architecture – for the love of our planet will someone please tell house designers to face the living areas North? (in the Southern Hemisphere)
+- Throw up my hands in dismay at a culture of building that seems oblivious to the benefits of passive solar architecture – for the love of our planet will someone please tell house designers to face the living areas North? (in the Southern Hemisphere)

 Much love, Meg x o